gelisam/klister/commentary.md

 The best candidate binding is the one whose scope set is the largest.
 This allows inner bindings to shadow outer bindings.

+### Quotation

+Quoted syntax expands to itself.
+In other words, quotation leaves intact the scope sets that prior expansion has added.
+This means that quotations maintain lexical scoping with respect to their original position in the program.

 ### About #%app

 In traditional Lisp systems, function application is unnamed, and is indicated by providing an expression with a non-macro `car`.
 In Racket, on the other hand, function application is a named operator (`#%app`) that is implicitly inserted in positions that a traditional Lisp would unconditionally consider to be an application.
 Importantly, `#%app` is inserted with the same scope set as the list that contains its arguments.
 This allows languages to provide their own notion of application, and even to locally override it using a macro.